13 Sins

 Ending Explained: 13 Sins

-The final moments of 13 Sins reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of 13 Sins reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch 13 Sins?